Meeting Room Policy

-The Main Library rooms can be reserved through the Library Office, Monday through Friday 1:30 – 4:30 p.m.
-The West Branch Rooms can be reserved during regular library branch hours.
-Requests for reservations can also be made via e-mail.
+The Library meeting spaces can be reserved through the Library Office at the main library, Monday through Friday 1:30 – 4:30 p.m.
+Tours of meeting spaces can be arranged during the library building's operation hours.
+Requests for reservations can also be made online.

 All registering paperwork must be returned to the library for review and approval before reservation is confirmed.
 (See Room Reservation Form)